Common Dog Allergies and What to Do about Them

 bites tend to scratch or bite themselves in extremely localized areas, removing chunks of hair from their bodies and creating open wounds which can welcome in bacterial infections.
 Yikes!

-What to Do: Monthly flea preventative medications can be applied at home, and usually suffice to keep most of those irritating insects off of your furbaby.
-If this isn’t enough, you may want to pay your vet a visit- they may prescribe antihistamines or a cortisol to reduce the itchiness and swelling caused by flea bites.
+What to Do: Monthly flea preventative medications can be applied at home to alleviate dog allergies, and usually suffice to keep most of those irritating insects off of your furbaby.
+If this isn’t enough, you may want to pay your vet a visit for dog allergy treatment - they may prescribe antihistamines or a cortisol to reduce the itchiness and swelling caused by flea bites.
 When medicine isn’t enough and you want to give your sensitive and itchy pup a break from going outside and picking up more fleas (or, heaven forbid, ticks), we suggest having a designated space in your home, such as Bark Potty, so that your pup has some time to mend.

 Inhalant or Seasonal Allergies